daizy-vatsa/ecommerce_project3/README.md

 ## Client Name
 Mathew
-MacShop, Elizabeth Street, Melbourne Central
+MacCity, Elizabeth Street, Melbourne Central

 ### Problem we are solving

 Buying second-hand Apple laptops online is always green, but it’s easy to be discouraged by the stories of broken laptops from eBay or Craigslist.
 Also, Not everyone can afford the high price of apple laptops specially students.Furthermore, there are very few online retailers that sell good quality laptops that give you assurance to return the products with easy money back guarantee.

 ### Solution

 Our application will be the best choice for the people struggling to buy good quality second hand Apple laptops at affordably less price than the market.
 This app will give them access to choose from various ranges of the bestselling apple laptops.
 Customers will find multiple payment methods to choose that includes visa, MasterCard, American Express and many more.

 ### Roles and Responsibilities of the Team

 ## Tanu Sharma
 - Managed the project
 - Done backend till user authentication
 - Helped Farhan in front-end work
 - Managed project documentation and structure